ThisWeekGhana.com becomes the D-O-T

 It is this “outrageous…but perfectly legal.” aspect of this case that is troublesome and hence the reference to Shylock and the "pound of flesh" in Shakespeare’s “The Merchant of Venice.”

-The loan, contracted in 1978, for $6.5m from the US-based Chemical Bank, had ballooned to some $20 million at the time of the award in November 2009.
-Not even the “the quality of mercy,” propounded by countryman Shakespeare, could propel the British court to look at the grave circumstances surrounding the case against Liberia.
+The original loan, contracted in 1978 for $6.5m from the US-based Chemical Bank, had ballooned to some $20 million at the time of the court award in November 2009.

-Organizations like Jubilee Debt Campaign have been calling for a total cancellation of Liberia's debt because of the destitute nature of Liberia.
-Rightly, they had pointed out that much of Liberia's debt was “odious,” because it was acquired by oppressive regimes of the past.
+Rightly, they had argued that much of Liberia's debt was “odious,” because it was acquired by oppressive regimes of the past.

-Earlier, BBC had reported that “In 2002 a New York court ruled that Liberia owed $18m” in a similar summary judgment.
-Liberia, the defendant and current debtor, could not appear in court in New York because the country “was wracked by civil war and did not offer a defence.”
+Liberia, the defendant and current debtor, could not appear in court in New York because the country “was wracked by civil war at the time and did not offer a defence.”

 "The quality of mercy is not strain'd,